nyuutsu/nyuu.page/content/2023-02-10-make-browsing-fandom-not-suck.markdown

   yesfilter-custom.png more adblock
 %}

 The "more adblock" view pulls in about 2/3 as much stuff as "some adblock", but both decompress to being of roughly equal size anyway.
 They finish loading at roughly the same time.
-Both blow the unfiltered version out of the water, in the sense that without adblock, the page continues loading more advertisements in the background forever:
+Both blow the unfiltered version out of the water, in the sense that without adblock, the page continues loading more advertisements in the background forever.
+Below are two screenshots taken at arbitrarily-selected points after the visible content was finished loading.

 {% illus /media/fandom-post/nofilter-a.png after a few seconds %}

-{% illus /media/fandom-post/nofilter-a.png a bit later and it's still going %}
+{% illus /media/fandom-post/nofilter-b.png a bit later and it's still going %}

 ¹ the google infobox currently gets this [wrong] due to how the "abridged series" fanwork gets this wrong as a joke, and that fanwork has a wiki